The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

-The Sea Gods Diatom Ten6 CX blends the new lightweight and rigid CX construction with the stable shape and eye-catching design of the original Diatom Ten6 (now the Diatom Ten6 ULF).
-The new materials and construction keep the Diatom Ten6 CX extra stiff and plenty stable for paddling, fishing, sun salutations, or even catching the occasional wave.
+The Diatom Ten6 CX blends Sea Gods’ lightweight and rigid CX construction with the stable shape with psychedelic floral mandala artwork and a great feature set.
+The Diatom Ten6 CX is plenty stiff and stable for paddling, fishing, sun salutations, or even catching the occasional wave.
 If you like to paddle with a pet or child, are a larger paddler, or just like to have extra room and stability on your all-around iSUP, you’re going to love the Sea Gods Diatom Ten6 CX.

-— Sea Gods Diatom Ten6 CX Summary Ratings and Review —
+—Sea Gods Diatom Ten6 CX iSUP Review – Ratings and Summary —

 Sea Gods Diatom Ten6 CX